 Retailers who specialize in antique jewelry are the most reliable sources for antique engagement rings and wedding rings.
 Making your purchase through a specialized retailer either in your area, or through a reputable Internet source, will help to ensure that you are dealing with a professional and that you are paying the right price for your ring.

-Three of my absolute favorite online resources for authentic antique wedding rings and antique engagement rings include:
+Two of EWR's best online resources for authentic antique wedding rings and antique engagement rings include:

 Brilliant Earth: Recently Brilliant Earth has expanded their collection of real antique and vintage wedding rings and engagement rings including Edwardian, Retro and Art Nouveau rings plus Victorian antique rings and antique wedding ring sets.